Cool-ShowTTV/TheBlueAlliance-Embed/README.md

 ## Example
 If you want an example of what it looks like here is The Juggernauts' ones from the time of writing.<br>
-I am going to add styling to it to make it easier to read on diffrent colors or add a way for anyone to give any hex for the text.
+I am going to add styling to it to make it easier to read on diffrent colors or add a way for anyone to give any hex for the text.<br>
 <img width="265" alt="image" src="https://user-images.githubusercontent.com/22648256/153729970-3261e944-433c-4ca8-a466-ff3e1556b39a.png">